mattcobb/magicManifest/README.md

-Automatically creating an HTML5 Manifest
+Automatically create an HTML5 Manifest

 Set manifestTemplate to template manifest file
 Set pageTemplate to the template html page that references the manifest